 For further information on these specific academies and for more on Oasis, please visit www.oasiscommunitylearning.org

-PACT comprises of three schools (Prince Albert, Heathfield Primary and Highfield Primary) with over 200 children.
+PACT comprises of four schools (Prince Albert, Heathfield Primary, Highfield Primary and Birchfield Primary) with over 2500 children.
 Ofsted recently rated the school as Outstanding, stating ‘every aspect of this school’s work is exceptional’.

 Summary of key findings included:

 - Outstanding leaders at all levels work exceptionally well together to ensure high quality teaching throughout the school.

 - Pupils’ behaviour is impeccable.